arifarhan16/Absen_Exc/README.md

 1. Download This Application
 2. Replace In HTDOCS / WWW (Laragon)
 3. Rename And Set Database (.env)
-4. Upload mylat.sql in mysql
+4. Upload mylat.sql in mysql (USE YOUR BRAIN Dude)
 5. Done:)

 ## Thanks To